-Since their approval in 2013, anatomic or “tear-drop” or “gummy bear” breast implants have been one of the most sought after implants in breast augmentation surgery.
-These implants are made of a highly cohesive silicone (HSC) more “form-stable” than the traditional silicone gel implants.
+Since their approval in 2013, anatomic or “tear-drop” or “gummy bear” breast implants have been one of the most sought-after implants in breast augmentation surgery.
+These implants are made of highly cohesive silicone (HSC) more “form-stable” than the traditional silicone gel implants.
 They hold their position much better than the older implant style serving to help improve breast shape and more resistant to the body’s natural tendencies.

-These are made in both a round and shaped appearance with the latter being more like the natural contour of a woman’s breast.
+These are made in both around and shaped appearance with the latter being more like the natural contour of a woman’s breast.
 These implants have a textured surface and a required orientation within the body.
-This implant, however, serves to improve the natural shape of the breast, limits the rippling or wrinkling seen with traditional implants and reduces the incidence of capsular contracture.
+This implant, however, serves to improve the natural shape of the breast, limits the rippling or wrinkling seen with traditional implants, and reduces the incidence of capsular contracture.